Codium-ai/codiumai-jetbrains-release/README.md

 ## How to uninstall

-1. Go to Preferences -> Plugins and select CodiumAI from the list of enabled plugins.
+1. Go to Preferences -> Plugins and select Codiumate from the list of enabled plugins.
 2. Disable or uninstall the plugin using the dropdown below the name.

 ## Links